Blog Banner SVG

 How to File Trademark Class 4 in India?

-Businesses register a trademark in Class 4 in India mostly through a digital process that follows clear steps:
+Businesses register a trademark in Class 4 in India through a digital process that follows clear steps:

 1. Conduct a Trademark Search: Search the Indian Trademark Registry database to ensure no similar mark exists in Class 4.
 RegisterKaro’s trademark availability check tool can also help identify if your desired name or logo is available.